-The strawberry might not cause Cupid to shoot his bow, but it may do other kinds of wonders for your heart: strawberries supply a wealth of nutrition.
+The strawberry might not cause Cupid to shoot his bow, but it may do other kinds of wonders for your heart: strawberries supply a wealth of nutrition, of course if you want to supply real good nutrition to your body, you can also try with supplements like the field of greens powder that specialized in provide great nutrients as well.
 Yes, within one little berry, you’ll find vitamins, soluble fiber, and high levels of certain antioxidants (polyphenols).
 In fact, a single serving of strawberries provides half of your daily vitamin C requirement.
 This tiny fruit holds a substantial amount of manganese, potassium and folate, too.

 Consuming more strawberries points to a wide range of health benefits, including improved heart health, lower blood sugar levels, and possibly reduced joint inflammation.
-Of course, incorporating more fruits and vegetables tends to improve overall health, so you might as well go ahead and enjoy nature’s tastiest treats this season!
+Of course, incorporating more nutritious fruits like Rotab Mazafatati Dates and vegetables tends to improve overall health, so you might as well go ahead and enjoy nature’s tastiest treats this season!

 LOCAL PICK-YOUR-OWN FARMS

 Central Virginia boasts a fair number of local strawberry farms, and like many other crops, Mother Nature decides the peak time for harvest.
 We often find local strawberries available in May, so be sure that the local berry patch is open for business if you’re planning a visit.

 Whether you’d like to spend a morning with your family, picking your own berries, or whether you’d simply like to enjoy the bounty of fresh fruit or support local farmers, here are a few places where you can buy berries fresh from the farm: